amnemonic/wg_firebox/readme.md

 ### Epilogue
  - this method was tested only on my `M270` but it can be safely assumed that it should work also for `M370` `M470` `M570` and `M670`.
  - you can generate license with valid `LiveSecurity Service` and therefore upgrade Fireware OS to newer version however you have to repeat procedure of replacing `lickey.pem` because our modded key will be replaced to stock one by updater.
- - Unfortunately somewhere between versions `12.3` and `12.10.3` of Fireware OS, WatchGuard introduced integrity check of file system and when you replace lickey then kernel will throw following error:
+ - Unfortunately starting from version **12.5.9 Update 2 and higher** of Fireware OS, WatchGuard introduced [integrity check](http://www.watchguard.com/help/docs/help-center/en-US/content/en-us/Fireware/system_status/stats_diagnostics_integrity_checks.html) of file system and when you replace `lickey.pem` then kernel will throw following error:
 ```
 Signature did not verify
 Error: integrity check failed
 initrd: Failed.
 Shutting down.
 ```

+ - Latest version which can be patched this way is [12.5.4](http://ftp.watchguard.jp/Partner/Software/XTM-Firebox/Firebox-M270-M370-470-570-670/12.5.4/)

 ### To do (PRs are welcome)
 - [ ] Try to disable integrity check.
 It would decrease security but for homelab that should be reasonably safe solution
 - [ ] Make a list of possible entries in license file and name of each possibly with link to official description of service
-- [ ] Be more precise about which version introduced file system integrity check
+- [x] Be more precise about which version introduced file system integrity check

 ### Bonus!